|

 name of multi-national corporations.
 These new forms of circulation imply that investment decisions have, at least

 in part, passed beyond the control of the nation-states.
 Information has gone beyond the control of the nation- states.
+The question now is Who will have access to them?
+Who will determine which channels of

 information or data are allowed or forbidden?
 The State?
 Or will the State simply be one user among others?
 New legal issues

-Knowledge in general cannot be reduced to science, it is not meant only as a set of denotative
+will be raised, and with them the question: "who will know?"
+Indeed the possibilities are unlimited.
+Narrative Knowledge and Scientific Knowledge Knowledge in general cannot be reduced to science, it is not meant only as a set of denotative

 utterances, it also includes notion of "know-how," "knowing how to live" and "knowing how to listen."
+"Knowledge is a question of competence that goes beyond the simple determination and

 application of the criteria of efficacy or technical qualification, ethical wisdom or visual sensibility, etc. Hence "knowledge